 I tried to fix the problem in all kinds of ways.
 I called every doctor friend and wellness expert to ask for their opinion.
 I took supplements for anxiety and sleep, but nothing worked.
 I was so sleep-deprived that I was having meltdowns regularly.

 hitting bottom with postpartum anxiety and depression

 I hit bottom in May 2019.
 On Mother’s Day I was so depressed, anxious and exhausted that I said I wanted to kill myself.
 But I still didn’t let myself get honest about what was going on.

 Later that month, I went to Manhattan with my husband and son because I had a talk scheduled.
-The night before my talk (we were staying at the apartment we rented in the city), I didn’t sleep at all.
+The night before my talk, I didn’t sleep at all.